Tax Tips for Startups

 Starting a business is an endeavor full of hard work and uncertainty.
 Unless you’re backed by Elon Musk or Warren Buffet, you need to balance financial limitations with market opportunities.
 Until you have a steady stream of income, you need to be nimble, proactive and relentless.

 Miller & Company sees what other accountants miss: the possibilities and dreams of the person behind the monetary machinations.
-Call today for free consultation Miller & Company LLP, NY Certified Public Accountants.
+Call today for consultation Miller & Company LLP, NY Certified Public Accountants.

 You have bills to pay, payroll to meet and equipment to buy and maintain.
 You have to keep on top of marketing needs and advertising costs.
 On top of all that, there are the startup taxes.
 You began your business with an idea and a passion.
 All the other responsibilities not only get in the way, they also may drain your energy.